What is Pooled Standard Deviation? How to Calculate It

 New data points are then assessed against the control limits calculated using the Pooled SD.

 Points outside these set limits imply a special-cause variation that needs investigation.
-Using the pooled standard deviation in this manner allows detecting shifts from the process’s natural random variation.
+Using the pooled standard deviation in this manner allows for detecting shifts from the process’s natural random variation.

 Meta-Analysis